Filter by Category

 with Kathy Johnson

 Class Leader Bio(s): Dr. Kathy Johnson received a BS in 1987 and MS in 1989 in Criminal Justice from Illinois State University.
 Her PhD in Criminology is from Indiana University in Pennsylvania.
-She is currently a tenured associate professor of Criminal Justice for UWF.
+She has been a faculty member in Criminology and Criminal Justice at UWF since August 2000.